 That situation began to change in 1994.
-As should have been expect large external deficits became harder to finance, so that more aggres export strategies and policies to enhance domestic savings were call The conditions that reigned through early 1994 were totally reversed the crisis broke in Maxico.
-Curtailed foreign financing is expected t through most of 1995.
-However, once the markets see the emerging economies of LAC moving successfully with the second phase of re foreign capital will return, and this time around direct investment w a more important role.
-26
+As should have been expect large external deficits became harder to finance, so that more aggres export strategies and policies to enhance domestic savings were call The conditions that reigned through early 1994 were totally reverse the crisis broke in Maxico.
+Curtailed foreign financing is expected to

 Figure A1 shows the evolution of real exchange rates in the region. clear that the generalized process of appreciation observed at the be of the 1990s has subsided.
-The exception is the Brazilian real, whicl introduced at a highly depreciated level, has risen by about 30 perce against the U.S. dollar since the plan's inception.
-The external environment, in which the region's access to foreign financing has 1 temporarily decreased, requires a renewed attempt at enhancing ext competitiveness.
-Increases in productivity and more competitive reexchange rates will be essential in this respect.
-However, productivi are long term in nature, so that no short-term relief should be expec from it.
+The exception is the Brazilian real, which introduced at a highly depreciated level, has risen by about 30 perce against the U.S. dollar since the plan's inception.
+The external environment, in which the region's access to foreign financing has I temporarily decreased, requires a renewed attempt at enhancing extemporarily decreases.
+Increases in productivity and more competitive reactions exchange rates will be essential in this respect.
+However, productivity are long term in nature, so that no short-term relief should be expected from it.

-Regarding international trade, exports have continued to perform qi well, with an increase in 1994 of 14.3 percent.
-Imports, however, gi even faster (14.7 percent), contributing to the development of large account deficits.
+Regarding international trade, exports have continued to perform quell, with an increase in 1994 of 14.3 percent.
+Imports, however, gueven faster (14.7 percent), contributing to the development of large account deficits.
 The trade balance followed its negative trend starts 1991, reaching an \$18 billion deficit.
-Commodities prices have beer evolving favorably in the last couple of years, in sharp contrast witl events in the latter part of the 1980s.
+Commodities prices have been evolving favorably in the last couple of years, in sharp contrast with events in the latter part of the 1980s.
 According to the World Bank's Global Economic Prospects, this trend is expected to continue duri 1995 and 1996.